 Cancer patients at UC Irvine Health benefit from an individualized treatment plan tailored to their specific condition.
 In many cases, this includes chemotherapy following another procedure, such as surgery.

-In addition, our oncology team may often recommend a neoadjuvant strategy, in which a therapy is given before a primary treatment.
-For example, radiation or chemotherapy can be used to shrink a tumor before surgery.
+In addition, our oncology team may often recommend a neoadjuvant strategy, in which therapy is given before a primary treatment.
+For example, radiation or chemotherapy may be used to shrink a tumor before surgery.
 This may make it possible to perform minimally invasive procedures rather than more invasive ones, reducing trauma and improving patient outcomes.

 As a university medical center, we typically have dozens of clinical trials in progress addressing different conditions, including "refractory" cancers that do not respond to standard treatments.
 Through participation in clinical trials, patients at UC Irvine Health can gain access to new therapies long before they become available to the general public.

-Learn more about clinical trials ›
+Learn more about our clinical trials ›